 Whenever I’m using food colouring, I prefer to use a nice quality gel based colour, such as Americolor (what I used when I was in the USA), or ChefMaster (Which is the option more readily available here!).

-The liquid food colouring you can buy in grocery stores will work, but it’s not as concentrated, and not available in as many colours.
+The liquid colors you can buy in grocery stores will work, but it’s not as concentrated, and not available in as many colours.

 When using food colouring in your popcorn glaze, tint it AFTER removing the Jello mixture from the heat, immediately before pouring it on your popcorn.